G 20 - India Presidency in 2023: History, Plans, Expectations and Roadmap

 Union Education Minister Dharmendra Pradhan said education is one of the priority areas of the G20.
 Pradhan also called for widespread preparations ahead of the G20 summit.
 "The meeting under India's presidency is also an opportunity to share what the country has achieved in the education sector, particularly after the launch of National Education Policy (NEP) 2020," a senior Ministry of Education official said.
 The Education Working Group will be holding seminars on the role of digital technology in education and TVET (technical and vocational education and training) and the future of work, leading to a meeting of G20 education ministers on June 28, 2023.
 As per the reports, the 'Education Working Group' will be releasing a G20 EdWG report, compendium of best practices and a report on the two seminar themes leading to the G20 Education Ministers' declaration.

-India will be hosting over 200 meetings across the nation in 50 cities.
-As per the sources, the meetings will take place in less explored parts of the country at exotic locations of India.
-Many are hopeful that India can make meaningful contributions to the global economy and can help improve the current unstable geopolitical state of affairs during her reign as president.
+India hosted over 200 meetings across the nation in 50 cities.
+The meetings took place in less explored parts of the country at exotic locations of India.
+India has made meaningful contributions to the global economy and can help improve the current unstable geopolitical state of affairs during its reign as president.
 India, despite mounting global pressure, has been able to maintain positive diplomatic ties with all countries and factions.
-India will also face many challenges during its presidency.
-Many predict that as India brings its tried and tested policies to the G-20 Presidency, the world will greatly benefit under the Brand India approach.
+Despite facing many challenges, India has fulfilled its responsibility as the President of G20 Summit 2023. will also face many challenges during its presidency.
+As India brought its tried and tested policies to the G-20 Presidency, the world has greatly benefitted under the Brand India approach.

 Peer Pressure and Family Pressure - Can it make or break your future?